andreas-antoniou-cko/ShoppingBasketTest/README.md

 ## Debugging and deployment ##

+### Visual Studio 2017

 The code should build directly from within Visual Studio (2017) by opening the `ItemsBasket.sln` file at the root.
 Once you compile the solution, right click on the top (solution) node in **Solution Explorer** and select **Set Startup Projects**.
 From there click on the **Multiple startup projects** radio button and select **Start** in the dropdowns of the following projects:

 * ItemsBasket.AuthenticationService
 * ItemsBasket.BasketService
 * ItemsBasket.ItemsService

+### VS Code

+The project can also be opened using [VS Code](https://code.visualstudio.com/download).
+Debugging all services can be done from the `All Services` option in the debug window.

+### From The Console

+The services can also be run individually through the `dotnet run` command.
+Open a console window, navigate to the project folder (e.g. ItemsBasket.AuthenticationService) and type `dotnet run`.
+This will start

 ## Services ##